-Most people think of a diet rich in fruits, vegetables, nuts, beans, olive oil and fish as being good for the heart.
-The Mediterranean diet is in the news again because of its benefits for the brain.
+A diet rich in fruits, vegetables, nuts, beans, olive oil and fish is good for the heart.
+Several studies of the Mediterranean diet have demonstrated its benefits for the brain.
 Some studies suggest that a modified Mediterranean diet might work even better to help you avoid dementia.
 But not all the trials provide the same rosy picture.

 How Does Diet Affect the Risk of Dementia?
 A Review:

 A review in the Journal of Alzheimer’s Disease evaluates the role of diet (Journal of Alzheimer’s Disease, Nov.
 3, 2023).
 According to the evidence from cross-cultural studies, plant-based diets reduce the risk of developing dementia.
 That would include the traditional diets of China, Japan, India and many Mediterranean countries.

 Raising the Risk with the Standard American Diet:

 In comparison, a meat-heavy Western-style diet raises the risk.
 Higher consumption of hamburgers, barbecue and other red meat along with ultraprocessed foods made from refined grains and sugar seems especially dangerous.
 Eating meat increases inflammation, insulin resistance, and advanced glycation end products.
 These are all risk factors for Alzheimer’s disease.

 In contrast, legumes, fruits and vegetables, especially green vegetables, seem to offer protection.
 Based on the current American diet and the usual 20-year lag between dietary change and dementia, the authors predict that Alzheimer disease will be 50% more common by 2038.
 It suggests, however, that people who give up ultraprocessed foods in favor of real food could lower their chance for dementia.